 There were also hard times.
 As a teenager I’d lie to her and sneak.
 Fight.
 Scream.
 I hate you!
 My mother was wrong.
 Stupid.
 The meanest.
 She stuck to her guns because she wasn’t any of these things.
 If you asked her now if she was a good mother then, she’d probably laugh.

 We didn’t worry about stuff like that.
-We were just trying to survive.
+We were just trying to get by.

 Over the years my sister and I have taken turns being difficult, giving our mom her share of reasons to worry about or be frustrated by us.
 But she always had our backs.
 She has her parents’ backs, too.
 Ask her now if she’s a good daughter to them, and she’ll probably laugh.